jpirnay/papyrix-reader/docs/user_guide.md

 * **Join Network:** Connect to an existing WiFi network.
 You'll see a list of available networks and can enter passwords as needed.
 Previously saved networks will connect automatically.
 * **Create Hotspot:** The X4 creates its own WiFi network that you can connect to directly from your computer or phone.

 Once connected, your X4 will start hosting a web server.
-See the [webserver docs](./docs/webserver.md) for more information on how to connect and upload files.
+See the [webserver docs](webserver.md) for more information on how to connect and upload files.

 ### 3.5 Settings

 The Settings screen allows you to configure the device's behavior:

+- **Theme** (default: light)
+  - Select from available themes (light, dark, or custom themes from SD card)
+  - Themes control colors, home layout (grid/list), button mappings, and fonts
+  - See [Customization Guide](customization.md) for creating custom themes

 - **Sleep Screen** (default: Dark)
   - Options: Dark, Light, Custom, Cover